Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 April 2026 14.43.41 UTC
+- WIB: Minggu, 19 April 2026 16.03.09 UTC
-- WITA: Minggu, 19 April 2026 15.43.41 UTC
+- WITA: Minggu, 19 April 2026 17.03.09 UTC
-- WIT: Minggu, 19 April 2026 16.43.41 UTC
+- WIT: Minggu, 19 April 2026 18.03.09 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: inspirational
+Kategori: friendship